 Prioritize Marketing and Management Efforts Based on Goals

 Destination Marketing Organizations (DMOs) often ask if they should determine the scope of their marketing plan by what their budget will allow or if they should define and prioritize goals first.
-When this question comes up, our advice is to always formulate the goals of the marketing efforts first and then prioritize and plan exactly how to budget the implementation of your plan.
+Our advice is to always formulate the goals of the marketing efforts first and then prioritize and plan exactly how to meet the objectives of your goals.

 Following a well-defined plan will help ensure you’re spending your funds wisely and appropriately.

-A strong Marketing Action Plan (MAP) is a detailed road map that prioritizes your audiences, their roles, their required beliefs, and (then) the strategies and tactics—ensuring you have a deliberate (and referenceable) plan for growing visitation in your destination.
-Your MAP will prioritize and help set the budget and keep your entire team focused on specific goals.
+A strong Marketing Action Plan (MAP) is a detailed road map that prioritizes your audiences, their roles, their required beliefs, and (then) the strategies and tactics for influencing them—ensuring you have a deliberate plan for growing visitation in your destination.
+Your MAP will help prioritize your budget and keep your entire (internal and outsourced) team focused on specific goals.
 It’s a critical resource for your DMO.

 When DMOs operate from a budget only—without a written plan to accompany it, they become tactically focused—simply figuring out how to spend a defined marketing budget vs. thinking about goals and strategies first.
 As Yogi Berra once said, “If you don’t know where you are going, you might wind up someplace else.”
 That’s exactly why strategic planning is critical for every destination—no matter the size.

 Allow For Process Evaluation And Evolution So Your Marketing and Destination Management Efforts Can Be Adaptive